DaTingYeQing/Blender-ai-geometry-nodes/README.md

 > - The code was shaped by repeated trial and error on real cases and incremental refactoring.
 I cannot guarantee it covers every edge case.
 > - If you hit a problem, feel free to open an issue with the error message and I'll look into it.
 But I'm not a full-time developer, so fixes may take some time.
 > - If you need a production-grade library that keeps evolving, this probably isn't it.
 But if you want to see how far this AI-driven geometry nodes workflow can go, this project has already gone as far as its author could take it.
 Feel free to use it as a reference and adapt it.
-> - If you're after a production-grade library with dedicated maintainers, this isn't it.
-If you want to see an AI-driven geometry nodes workflow that actually runs end to end, feel free to study it and adapt it.
->

 > Describing how this was built isn't about disclaiming responsibility — it's so you can judge whether it suits your use case.